ViniciosLugli/ViniciosLugli/README.md

 - Lover of low level languages 🥰
 - Robotics enthusiast 🤖
 - Computer engineering 👨🏻‍💻
-- Only uses the [monokai pro spectrum](https://monokai.pro/) theme 😎
+- I only use the [monokai pro spectrum](https://monokai.pro/) theme 😎

 ---